 Winn, R. and Giacopassi, D. Effects of county-level alcohol prohibition on motor vehicle accidents.
 Soc Sci Q, 1993, 74, 783-792.

-Now you know that dry counties have higher DWI or DUI fatality rates than wet counties.
+Now you know that dry counties have higher DWI death rates than wet counties.